unfoldedcircle/core-api/core-api/README.md

 # Unfolded Circle Remote Core-APIs

 The Unfolded Circle Remote WebSocket & REST Core-APIs allow you to interact with the Unfolded Circle remote-core service and take full control of its features.

+The focus of the Core-APIs is to provide all functionality for the UI application and the web-configurator.
 The APIs are specialized for certain tasks, but otherwise contain the same functionality and data models.

 - The UCR REST Core-API adds:
     - Custom resource handling for uploading icons, images etc.